 Karen FournierAssociate Professor of Music Theory and Director of Research

 Karen Fournier‘s principal area of research, the role played by women in the British punk movement during its foundation in the mid-1970s, has generated a book-length study provisionally titled Punk and Disorderly: Acting Out Gender in Class in Early British Punk.
-The study takes an intersectional approach to its subject, focusing on the interlocking systems of oppression surrounding gender and class, and it references British bands as Siouxsie and the Banshees, the Slits, X-Ray Spex, the Adverts, and Delta 5, and examines how punk challenged and redefined conventional gender stereotypes in popular culture.
-Additionally, she has published essays on other aspects of British and American punk in such collections as Media Narratives in Popular Music (eds.
+The study takes an intersectional approach to its subject, focusing on the interlocking systems of oppression surrounding gender and class, and it references British bands as Siouxsie and the Banshees, the Slits, X-Ray Spex, the Adverts, and Delta 5 to illustrate this framework.
+Other aspect of her work on punk have been published in such collections as Media Narratives in Popular Music (eds.
 Chris Anderton and Martin James), The Bloomsbury Handbook of Popular Music Video Analysis (eds.
 Lori Burns and Stan Hawkins), Beyond No Future: Cultures of German Punk (eds.
 Mirko Hall, Seth Howes, and Cyrus Shahan), Saints, Sinners, and Seekers: A Collection of Essays on Rock and Religion (eds.
 Alex DiBlasi and Bob McPartland).
 Forthcoming essays on various aspects of gender performance in popular music will appear in the volumes Women’s Rock Memoirs: Music, History, and Life-Writing (Oxford University Press), Gender and Age/Aging in Popular Culture (Bielefelder Verlage), and Word, Sound Image; Intertextuality in Music Videos (Bloomsbury).
 Karen has also published The Words and Music of Alanis Morissette (Bloomsbury/Praeger, 2015), which is the only book-length study of the singer-songwriter’s work.